Luucko/ErasmusGo/doc/Project Documentation.md

    - It demonstrates key features such as registration, login, profile management, campus navigation, event access, and communication tools.

 2. **Administrator Workflow:**
-   - A separate set of wireframes is dedicated to administrators using the app.
+   - A separate dashboard screen dedicated to administrators using the app.
    - It showcases administrative functionalities, including modifying user information (e.g., updating a student's name or email) and managing app content such as events.

 These wireframes provide a clear, step-by-step depiction of the app’s interface and interactions, ensuring the workflows align with user needs and functional requirements.